gnu-octave/bootstrap/README.md

 To install (or test) the statistics-resampling package at it's existing location in either Octave or Matlab, follow these steps:

  * Download the package.
 If it is a compressed file (.zip or .tar.gz), extract it's contents and move the package directory to the desired location.
- * Open the Octave or Matlab command prompt.
+ * Open Octave or Matlab (command prompt).
  * Change directory (cd) into the package folder.
 (The directory contains a file called 'make.m' and 'install.m', among others)
- * Type make to compile the mex files from source (or use the precompiled binaries if available.
+ * Type `make` to compile the mex files from source (or use the precompiled binaries if available.
 If suitable precompiled binaries are not available for your platform, then Matlab/Octave will need access to a C++11 compiler.
 Note that if you skip the make step, then the package functions will still work, but some will run slower.
 This step is interactive so check the command window.)
- * Type install.
+ * Type `install`.
 The package will load now (and automatically in the future) when you start Octave/Matlab.

  If you want or need to uninstall the package/toolbox, change directory (cd) into the package folder and type uninstall.